Goncalerta/FEUP.MIEIC.CGRA/project/README.md

 - We created the fins and tails by applying geometric transformations to a double-sided triangle and used a material with the same color as the body.
 - For the eyes we used a sphere with a texture created by us (fisheye.png) and applied geometrical transformations to it.
 - The whole fish is scaled by a factor of 0.5/(2*zDistortion), where zDistortion=1.6 is the amount of distortion in the z axis we applied to the unit radius sphere.
 This factor is used so that the length of the fish in scene is around 0.5 units.
-- In order to animate fins and tail, we created the MyFish.updateAnimation() function, called in MyScene.update() to pass to the fish the current time.
+- In order to animate the fins and tail, we created the MyFish.updateAnimation() function, called in MyScene.update() to pass to the fish the current time.
 This time is used to calculate a rotation state based on constant parameters such as the fins/tail velocity and initial phase.
 We used the cossines of this rotations states to calculate the angles so that the animation is periodic.
 The tail moves between angles +-Math.PI/9 where angle 0 is when the tail is at the center.
 The fins move (each in its direction) between Math.PI/10 and (Math.PI/10+Math.PI/5), where angle 0 is when the fins are pointing downwards.

 #### 5.1 Sea floor and fish nest